A parent's guide to buying a PS5

 Why you should get PlayStation Plus

-PlayStation Plus is a premium subscription service that Sony offers with 1-month, 3-month, and 12-month memberships.
+PlayStation Plus is a premium subscription service Sony offers with one-month, three-month, and 12-month memberships.
 Subscribers get access to online multiplayer, free games, cloud storage, exclusive deals, Game Help on PS5, the PlayStation Plus Collection, and a lot more.

 Game Help is a new feature for PlayStation Plus on PS5 that will allow them to access hints and guides for specific parts of games.
 The PlayStation Plus Collection is another new benefit coming to PS5 that grants members access to a library of PS4 titles for free.